 In 1853, Commodore Matthew Perry sailed to Japan on a U.S. mission to open trade relations at any cost.
-Stephen Sondheim and John Weidman's remarkable musical tells the tale of a samurai and a fisherman who are caught up in the westernization of the East.
+This remarkable musical by Stephen Sondheim and John Weidman tells the tale of a samurai and a fisherman who get caught up in the westernization of the East.
 George Takei stars; John Doyle directs.